Home » Announcement

 Currently, we are accepting abstracts.

-For queries, please contact us.
+For queries, please refer to:

 The International Journal of Asia Pacific Studies (IJAPS) would like to wish our readers many happy new year.
 May 2017 bring more prosperity to everyone.